exonum/exonum-doc/src/get-started/data-proofs.md

     let proof = history.get_range_proof(..);
 ```

-Next, we obtain transaction data for each history hash, transform them into the
+Next, we obtain transaction data for each history hash and output transactions
-readable format and output them in the form of an array:
+in an array:

 ```rust
     let transactions = state.data().for_core().transactions();